ketankokane94/LeetCode-cheat-sheet/readme.md

 }
 n = n - placesToShift;
 ```
-* if the solution takes n^2, try to sort the array (not possible in case of subsequence and subarray problems)
+* If the solution takes n^2, try to sort the array (not possible in case of subsequence and subarray problems)
 * 256 length array to calculate the frequency
-* if need is to deal with individual digit in an number use this.
+* If need is to deal with individual digit in an number use this.
 ```Java
 int n = 1234
 narray = (n + "").toCharArray() \\ ['1','2','3','4']